chenery/chive-chess/README.md

 Currently setup so HeuristicsBasedComputerPlayer plays white, and RandomComputerPlayer plays black.

-Best result seen for HeuristicsBasedComputerPlayer is checkmate in 81 moves.
+Best result seen for HeuristicsBasedComputerPlayer is checkmate in 13 moves, by moving the rook ahead and across.

+- Todo run 1000 games and work out average victories and moves to victory.

+# Performance Optimizations

+- Most of the time is in validCheckOrEndGame and moveEndsGame(), and invalidExposeCheck - isPlayerInCheck, potentialMoves
+- Cache the potentialMoves() calls.
+There can be millions of calls to this method for single move analysis.
+And the potential moves are invariant of the position of the pieces.